Christian Wolmar: 2016 London Mayoral election

-Richmond Park by-election, 2016
+2016 Richmond Park by-election

 Wolmar was selected as the Labour candidate to contest the Richmond Park constituency in the 2016 by-election and ran on a strongly Remain platform.

-He said that he would vote against Article 50 in Parliament, adding that the EU referendum in June 2016 "was conducted on such dishonest terms that Parliament – or the electorate – needs to vote on the issue before a decision is made whether to leave the EU."
-He later said that his "view is that we [Labour] ought to be the party of Remain, we ought to be the party of the 48% and build on that".
-He also said that he opposes the expansion of Heathrow Airport.

-Wolmar came third in the by-election, polling 1,515 votes, with 4% of the total vote, losing his deposit as the Liberal Democrat candidate Sarah Olney persuaded Labour voters to support her campaign to keep out the incumbent MP Zac Goldsmith.
+He came third in the by-election, polling 1,515 votes, with 4% of the total vote, losing his deposit, as the Liberal Democrat candidate Sarah Olney persuaded Labour voters to support her campaign to keep out the incumbent MP Zac Goldsmith.

 Personal life

 Wolmar lives in Holloway, London.
 He is a keen cricketer and distance runner, and plays tennis.
 He is a diehard football fan, having supported Queens Park Rangers (QPR) for over 50 years.